Family & Relationships

 Coping Strategies for Intercultural Marriage

 While cultural issues may lead to arguments, conflicts and, in the worst case, a bitter divorce, an intercultural marriage also offers the potential for personal growth.
 Sofia (36) moved from Ljubljana to Edinburgh on a long-term expat assignment.
-Through her work for a big banking company, she met her husband and decided to stay in Scotland.
+Through her work for a big financial consultant, she met her husband David (40) and decided to stay in Scotland.

 “It sounds corny, I know, but in those six years of intercultural marriage, I haven’t just learned a lot about my husband, but also about myself.”
-As she had to be considerate of her husband’s culture, Sofia gained more cross-cultural awareness and evolved as a person.
+It took some time and patience, but after a while Sofia learned to be more aware and considerate of her husband’s culture.

 Making an intercultural marriage work takes a lot of dedication and strength.
 However, the core principles are not much different from those required for any other successful and happy marriage.

-To make an intercultural marriage work, one has to explore the partner’s culture and values closely.
+To make your marriage work, one has to explore the partner’s culture and values closely.
 “Getting to know one another is essential,” Sofia confirms.
-“For us, this knowledge was what gave us a lasting and, most importantly, loving relationship.”
+“For us, this knowledge was what turned our relationship into a lasting and, most importantly, loving one.”

-For both partners in an intercultural marriage, it is essential to know, understand and embrace each other’s cultural roots.
-It’s easy to start by learning more about another culture’s rituals, such as holiday traditions, or institutions, like its political history.
+For both partners in a successful marriage, it is essential to know, understand, and embrace each other’s cultural roots.
+It’s easy to start by learning more about holiday traditions and national cuisine.
+The political history also has a big effect on the values and attitudes of people with a certain cultural background.

 Communication